 Best Pigs For Breeding Stock will help you work through selecting your breeding herd if you want to go the route of breeding and raising your own feeder pigs.

 A high quality, well bred crossbred pig will grow the fastest

-A crossbred pig is the pig that will grow the fastest.
+A crossbred pig will grow the fastest.
 Of course, this hinges of having high quality parent stock!
-Crossbreeding won’t fix poor genetics, but crossbreeding will bring out the best of both parents in the piglets.
+Crossbreeding won’t fix poor genetics, but it will bring out the best of both parents in the piglets.

-The reason why crossbred pigs will grow more quickly than purebred is a phenomenon called hybrid vigor.
+The reason why crossbred pigs will grow more quickly than purebred hybrid vigor.
 Hybrid vigor is an increase in the good traits of each parent breed, resulting in a faster growing, more hardy piglet.